Kambuchi/Portfolio/README.md

 ![screenshot](./app_screenshot.png)

-Portfolio for my development projects.
+Portfolio for my development projects, and ideas.

 ## Built With